ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 the `proof` field.
 The signer creates an HTTP
 Message Signature as described in {{I-D.ietf-httpbis-message-signatures}}.

-The covered content of the signature MUST include the following:
+The message components of the signature MUST include the following:

-@request-target:
+@method:
+: the method used in the HTTP request

+@target-uri:
-: the target of the HTTP request
+: the full request URL of the HTTP request

-digest:
+content-digest or digest:
-: The Digest header as defined in {{RFC3230}}.
-When the request message has a body, the signer MUST calculate this header value and the verifier MUST validate this header.
+: The Content-Digest or Digest header as defined in {{I-D.ietf-httpbis-digest-headers}}.
+When the request message has a body, the signer MUST calculate this header value and the verifier MUST validate this field value.
+Use of Content-Digest is RECOMMENDED.
+Use of content-encoding agnostic digest methods (such as `id-sha-256`) is RECOMMENDED.

 When the request is bound to an access token, the covered content MUST also include: